Diversity, Innovation and All Things Digital

-Events are back in person and there is a buzz in the air.
+Events are back in person and there’s a buzz in the air.
 Stacey Rivkin, H1’s VP of Client Strategy & Solutions just got back from the 2022 Medical Affairs Professional Society (MAPS) NOLA and 2022 Reuters Pharma event in Philadelphia.
 She had a chance to chair the Medical Affairs track at Reuters and participate in work groups with MAPS.
-Stacey was close to all of the action so we sat down to ask her about the buzz at this year’s events
+Stacey was close to all of the action so we sat down to ask her about the buzz at this year’s events.

 1. What did you sense were the greatest challenges facing medical affairs teams today?

 There were three themes that ran consistently throughout the conferences:

 - The evolving role of MSLs: in order to be successful, the new MSL needs to be more flexible and adapt to a new era utilizing different and very personalized digital communication and outreach methods (digital, zoom, etc) to understand their HCPs preferences.
 Additionally, the entire organization needs to be built to support that personalized approach.

 - The move to and the evolution of digital channels for HCPs: we need to listen to what HCPs are saying in the social sphere and find compliant ways to engage with them where they are.